department-of-veterans-affairs/next-build/README.md

 1. Clone the vets-website repo adjacent to next-build in the same parent directory.
    `git@github.com:department-of-veterans-affairs/vets-website.git`

-1. In vets-website, set yarn to the required version: `yarn set version 1.19.1`
+1. In vets-website, set node and yarn to the required versions: `nvm use 14.15.0` && `yarn set version 1.19.1`

 1. `yarn install` and `yarn build`.
 You are now done in vets-website.

-1. In the next-build directory, `yarn set version stable`
+1. In the next-build directory, `nvm use 18` && `yarn set version stable`

 1. Run `yarn install`.